 School Readiness Goals articulate program expectations regarding child progress across the five essential domains of child development and early learning.
 School Readiness Goals are set in the HS essential domains with key focus areas defined for each domain.

 Measurement of school readiness goals is conducted by aggregating and analyzing child-level data related to the achievement of each goal.
 This is done in order to assess and direct continuous program improvements related to the curriculum, teacher practice and interactions, professional development, and program design.
-Progress is analyzed using reports of children’s assessments, child observation data, mental health observations, and student planner and portfolios three times annually.
+Progress is analyzed using reports of children’s assessments, child observation data, mental health observations, and student planners and portfolios three times annually.
 Data is analyzed at the beginning, mid-point, and end of the school year.

 All Head Start teachers have a degree in early childhood education or a related field.
 All assistant teachers have either a college degree in Early Childhood Education or a Child Development Associate (CDA) certification.
 All Head Start staff has experience and has received training in early childhood education and human services.